vsanthanam/Athena/Sources/Athena/Athena.docc/Articles/EncodingDecoding.md

 #### Decoding a Nested JSON Value

 You can combine the standard ``JSON/decode(_:)`` method with the regular subscripting process.
-For example, given the following JSON, using any of the following options:
+For example, given the following JSON, using any of the identical subsequent options:

 ```swift
 struct Entry: JSONDecodable {